Kanac/League-Season-5-Counters/README.md

 https://www.windowsphone.com/en-us/store/app/league-season-5-counters/3366702e-67c7-48e7-bc82-d3a4534f3086

-Recently accepted by Riot Games for access to a deployment key (no rate-limiting HTTP requests) for new upcomming features!
+Recently accepted by Riot Games for access to a deployment API key (no rate-limiting HTTP requests) for new upcoming features!